NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (3) There is hereby mandated a comprehensive review to be taken by the Royal Canadian Mounted Police on each of their services and areas of expertise.

-(4) The review set forth in subsection (3) above shall be submitted to the Dignity Directorate for review and subsequent binding recommendation on how to unbundle these areas of expertise to ensure that the appropriate public service meet the specific need (e.g., mental health crises are responded to by unarmed mental health professionals rather than armed peace officers as primary response.
+(4) The review set forth in subsection (3) above shall be submitted to the Dignity Directorate for review and subsequent binding recommendation on how to unbundle these areas of expertise to ensure that the appropriate public service meet the specific need (e.g., mental health crises are responded to by unarmed mental health professionals rather than armed peace officers as primary response).

 ### Section 74: Interprovincial Partnership